 To avoid this, you could design your experiment so that there are blank wells between your samples; however, this greatly reduces the number of samples you can measure per plate.
 It also forces you to design your experiment around the performance of your plate reader.
 The GloMax® Instruments have a dual-masking design that gives you a true result for every well and eliminates the concern of crosstalk signal contamination.

-A lot of time and effort goes into every plate you assay.
+A lot of time and effort goes into every assay plate.
 The last thing you should worry about is missing out on important experimental results because your detection instrument is not performing at the level you need.
 Don’t let these three common issues limit your assay results.
-Choosing the right instrument will give you confidence that your results will be accurate and reliable.
+Choosing the right instrument will give you confidence that your assay results will be accurate and reliable.

 Latest posts by Promega (see all)